 Monika is a Melbourne based writer and researcher.
-Life’s intricacies and curiosities inspire her to write and give voice to stories and communities that struggle to be heard, particularly those from abject and marginalised communities.
+Life’s intricacies and curiosities inspire her to write and give voice to stories that struggle to be heard, particularly those coming from abject and marginalised communities.

 My dad built me the best and wackiest cubby ever